miketully426/RoadTripRunner/README.md

 ## Future Development
 * Restructure the coding approach to use more of the Java Client for Google Maps Services.
 * Have the user add National Parks to their trip in an easier way.
 Ideas include clicking on the marker or on checkboxes of options.
 * Use the Google Places API or other APIs to include other possible locations to add to the user's route.
+Filter locations by price point, category, etc.
+* Allow the user to suggest possible locations to be included in the location database for other users to select.
+Incorporate administration access to approve these user suggested places.
+* Have the user have the ability to choose the detour radius.
+* Have an itinerary page that easily allows the user to print the trip.
+* Style the project with Angular rather than Thymeleaf.

 ## Authors and Acknowledgment
 |Authors   |Acknowledgment   |